 - Confirm the senior has ongoing access to eye care, and notify the eye doctor of the older adult’s dementia diagnosis.

 Our highly skilled Alzheimer’s disease care team can help implement these strategies and more to reduce the effects of vision problems.
-Reach out to us to learn more by calling our St. Joseph home health care team at (269) 849-9252.
+Reach out to us to learn more by calling our expert team providing senior help at home St. Joseph at (269) 849-9252.
 For a full list of all of the communities we serve throughout Michigan, please visit our Service Area page or contact us at our other locations: (269) 763-5350 in Paw Paw, (269) 373-5444 in Kalamazoo or (269) 963-9888 in Battle Creek.